 There are records where civilized powers, whose armed forces were engaged in the suppression of banditry, countenanced the most drastic methods.
 These . . . included the destruction of stocks and crops . . . , the burning of homes and villages, the laying to waste of entire sections, where the inhabitants harbored brigands.
 However, such drastic measures were never employed in Santo Domingo, because there exists one great disadvantage of their use: the moral effect upon the peaceful inhabitants, who become so exasperated as to forfeit their friendship for generations.
-That the friendship of the people of an occupied state should be sacrificed by any unnecessary measure was avowedly contrary to the policy of the United States.
+That the friendship of the people of an occupied state should be sacrificed by any unnecessary measure was avowedly contrary to the policy of the United States.3 officers and men when the caco revolt began and nearly 1,200 when it ended.

-Efforts to implement these enlightened principles were hampered by deficiencies in the number and quality of available Marines.
-Counterinsurgency theorists of the 1960s contended that a troop ratio of ten to one or better was necessary for victory over guerrillas; the Marine brigades in Haiti and the Dominican Republic never approached that advantage.
-The 1st Brigade numbered about 900 officers and men when the caco revolt began and nearly 1,200 when it ended.
 In the Dominican Republic, the 2d Brigade could spare only 500 or so officers and men to pacify the eastern provinces until early 1919, when the arrival of an additional regiment increased Marine strength in the area to about 1,200.
 Both brigades were supplemented by native constabularies organized and officered by Marines.
-The 2.700-man Haitian Gendarmerie, although inferior to the Marines in training and armament, bore much of the burden of combat and freed the Marines of garrison duty in secure areas.
+The 2,700-man Haitian Gendarmerie, although inferior to the Marines in training and armament, bore much of the burden of combat and freed the Marines of garrison duty in secure areas.
 By contrast, the Guardia (later Policia) Nacional Dominicana, counterpart of the Haitian Gendarmerie, provided the Marines little reinforcement.
 Delays in organizing the Guardia, rapid turnover in its Marine commanders, and a lack of money and equipment kept the Haitian force weak, ineffective, and well under its authorized strength of about 1,200 men throughout the period of hostilities.
-During final operations in the east, only two small Guardia companies performed auxiliary duties, leaving the field campaigning largely to the Marines.
+During final operations in the east, only two small Guardia companies performed auxiliary duties, leaving the field campaigning largely to the Marines.4